Godzilla5111/ComicCreatorApp/README.md

 ## Deployment:

-Visit [niyandermasked.pythonanywhere.com] to experience the Comic Creator in action.
+Visit [Anurag's Comic Strip Creator App](niyandermasked.pythonanywhere.com) to experience the Comic Creator in action.
 If you prefer to explore the code or deploy locally, find the project repository on [GitHub](link-to-github).

 ## Evaluation: